Code-Institute-Submissions/tshirts/README.md

 ### Front-End
 My design inspiration was essentially from code institutes mini project .
 I just modified it slightly to by adding a vote and comment section.I have a few small very basic sketches as I more or less knew in my head how I wanted the site to look.
 I did my sketches using (…..uxdesign here….).
-I was considering also doing some mobile resolution mockups but its more or less the same except for the mobile menu and the fact that instead of having 3 shirts in a row on a mobile devise you can only see one.
+I was considering also doing some mobile resolution mockups but its more or less the same except for the mobile menu and the fact that instead of having 3 products in a row on a mobile devise you can only see one.
 Login/Register Pages These pages are more or less the same design wise.
 If there is an issue with either login or registration then a brief information message should appear on the screen.
-New users will be able too register a new account. home  Page This page displays all the shirts available and it allows you to add the shirt of your choose to the carts. carts page On this page you would see all the shirts you added to the cart, fro m there you would purchase your shirts and you would do this by filling a form out where you put your card details.
+New users will be able too register a new account. home  Page This page displays all the items available and it allows you to add the shirt of your choose to the carts. carts page On this page you would see all the items you added to the cart, fro m there you would purchase your item and you would do this by filling a form out where you put your card details.

 ### Back-End (MySQL Database)
 My backend consists of a relatively simple MySQL database.
 For testing and Development I use the local Cloud 9 Database and then for the live version I use the ClearDB heroku add on.
 The databases can be set in the applications db.py file with options for local or remote databases.